 Sure, we should learn from what has happened in the past.
 But that doesn’t mean now isn’t a new scenario, one that is best experienced fresh with no assumptions that what has happened before will happen again.
 Give this moment, right now, your energy, your focus.
 Don’t let regret or worry color it.

 Keep your eyes open and your ears available.
 The possibilities are endless if you’re open to the possibilities.
 Make room in your heart for now.

 Hey, thanks for reading.
 I know you’ve got lots of options, so thanks for sharing a few of your minutes with me.

-My latest book was recently released from Pegasus books – 100 Dogs & Counting: One Woman, Ten Thousand Miles, and a Journey Into the Heart of Shelters and Rescues is available anywhere books are sold, but if you’d like some help finding it (or want to read some lovely reviews), click here.
+My book, 100 Dogs & Counting: One Woman, Ten Thousand Miles, and a Journey Into the Heart of Shelters and Rescues is available anywhere books are sold, but if you’d like some help finding it (or want to read some lovely reviews), click here.